Egypt national football team: 1980–2006: African titles and World Cup appearance

+2006–2010: Modern golden generation

+The Egyptian national football team experienced its most dominant historical era between 2006 and 2010, winning an unprecedented 3 consecutive Africa Cup of Nations (AFCON) titles.

-The 2006 Africa Cup of Nations was hosted in Egypt; the hosts were in Group A with Libya, Morocco, and the Ivory Coast.
-After accumulating seven points in the group stage, Egypt would eventually win the tournament on penalties, and would also win the 2008 and 2010 tournaments.
+Managed by Hassan Shehata, this "Golden Generation" relied on a brilliant core of domestic stars, and won the 2006 Africa Cup of Nations was hosted in Egypt; the hosts were in Group A with Libya, Morocco, and the Ivory Coast.
+After accumulating seven points in the group stage, the Pharaohs would eventually win the tournament on penalties.
+Followed by the 2008 Africa Cup of Nations, in which Egypt secured its sixth title by defeating Cameroon 1-0 in the final.
+In the 2010 Africa Cup of Nations, the Pharaohs became the first and only African nation to win three consecutive tournaments, sealing their seventh overall AFCON title by beating Ghana 1-0 in the final.

+2010–2018: Post-golden generation

-They would then fail to qualify for the next three AFCONs.
+In light of political turmoil, they would then fail to qualify for the next 3 AFCONs (before this Egypt was the sole African country to never miss an African Cup of Nations).
 Egypt qualified for the 2017 tournament, drawing against Mali in their first match in Group D. Successive 1–0 wins against Uganda and Ghana saw the Pharaohs qualify to the quarter-finals as group winners.
 Egypt faced Morocco at the quarter-final stage, and defeated them for the first time in 31 years to set up a semi-final clash with Burkina Faso.
 Mohamed Salah's goal against the Stallions was canceled out by an Aristide Bancé strike; however, veteran goalkeeper Essam El Hadary saved two spot-kicks in the penalty shootout to earn a spot in the final for Egypt.
 Egypt then faced Cameroon, and lost the final for the second time.